goatshriek/stumpless/docs/roadmap.md

    it through a target at runtime, this is limited and inflexible.
 Instead, a generic filter structure that can filter on a wide variety of properties of each log entry and even use custom functions to filter messages.
+ * [ADD] **Abstract socket support**
+   When creating a Unix socket target, an abstract socket name would allow the socket to be hidden from the local filesystem.
+This has currently been left out due to portability issues, but using this capability when it is available would increase the 'cleanliness' of using socket targets.

 ## A Note about Github issues and projects